Optimizing frequency allocation for fixed-frequency superconducting quantum processors: Abstract

 \section{Abstract}

-Fixed-frequency superconducting quantum processors are one of the most mature quantum computing architectures with high-coherence qubits and low-complexity controls.
-However, high-fidelity multi-qubit gates pose tight requirements on individual qubit frequencies in these processors and their fabrication suffers from the large dispersion in the fabrication of Josephson junctions.
-It is inefficient to make a large number of processors because degeneracy in frequencies can degrade the processors' quality.
-In this article, we propose an optimization scheme based on mixed-integer programming to maximize the fabrication yield of quantum processors.
+Fixed-frequency superconducting quantum processors are one of the most mature quantum computing architectures with high-coherence qubits and simple controls.
+However, high-fidelity multi-qubit gates pose tight requirements on individual qubit frequencies in these processors , and these constraints are difficult to satisfy when constructing larger processors due to the large dispersion in the fabrication of Josephson junctions.
+In this article, we propose a mixed-integer-programming-based optimization approach that determines qubit frequencies to maximize the fabrication yield of quantum processors.
 We study traditional qubit and qutrit (three-level) architectures with cross-resonance interaction processors.
 We compare these architectures to a differential AC-Stark shift based on entanglement gates and show that our approach greatly improves the fabrication yield and also increases the scalability of these devices.
 Our approach is general and can be adapted to problems where one must avoid specific frequency collisions.

 Superconducting circuits are one of the leading platforms for quantum information processing~\cite{Arute2019-pj, jurcevic2020}, and many of the efforts on this platform are currently directed toward scaling up to a sufficient number of qubits that will demonstrate a clear advantage over classical computation.
 In the near term, the so-called noisy intermediate-scale quantum devices and algorithms~\cite{preskill2018} represent the exciting prospect of gaining this advantage with a moderate number of qubits before fault-tolerant~\cite{campbell2017} devices can be realized.
 One of the primary challenges that must be addressed when scaling up such devices is how to keep both coherence and high-fidelity control over larger numbers of qubits without significantly increasing the complexity of these devices.